Physical Lincoln banner

 Why would Lincoln's appearance change so dramatically and so late?

 * The date of this photo is unknown.
 For many years it was supposed to have been taken in April 1865.
 This is no longer widely accepted.
-February is thought to be the most likely date.
+February is thought to be the most probable date.

-Next PagePrevious Page Copyright (C) 2007-2008 by Mt.
+Copyright (C) 2007-2015 by Mt.
 Vernon Book Systems.
 All Rights Reserved.
 Nothing herein should be construed as medical advice.
-Last modified 00:05 Pacific on 26 Nov 2007.